Yahweasel/libav.js/README.md

 That entry file will load a target based on the environment it's loaded in and the options used to load it, as described above.
-The supported targets are asm.js, plain WebAssembly, SIMD WebAssembly, threaded WebAssembly, and threaded+SIMD WebAssembly.
+The supported targets are asm.js, plain WebAssembly, and threaded WebAssembly.
 It is harmless to include all of them, as users will not download all of them, only the ones they use.
 But, you may also include only those you intend to use.
 In every case, there is a `.dbg.js` equivalent which is only needed if you intend to use debug mode.

  * asm.js: Named `libav-<version>-<variant>.asm.js`.
 No modern browser excludes
    support for WebAssembly, so this is probably not necessary.

  * Plain WebAssembly: Named `libav-<version>-<variant>.wasm.js` and
    `libav-<version>-<variant>.wasm.wasm`.
-Since most browsers support SIMD, this is actually rarely used in practice, but if you want to reduce the number of builds, it's better to set `nosimd` and *only* use this version.

- * SIMD WebAssembly: Named `libav-<version>-<variant>.simd.js` (and
-   `.simd.wasm`).
 Used in most situations.

  * Threaded WebAssembly: Named `libav-<version>-<variant>.thr.js` (and
    `.thr.wasm`).
 Used only when threading is supported by the browser *and* `yesthreads` is set.
 If you don't intend to use threads (set `yesthreads`), it is safe to exclude this.
-Like with unthreaded WebAssembly, most real browsers will load the SIMD version, but you can set `nosimd` to always load this version and thus reduce the number of files you need to distribute.

- * Threaded+SIMD WebAssembly: Named `libav-<version>-<variant>.thrsimd.js` (and
-   `.thrsimd.wasm`).
 Used in most threaded situations.

-At a minimum, it is usually sufficient to include only the `.js`, `.wasm.js`, and `.wasm.wasm` files, if you always set `nosimd`.
-To include SIMD support, you must also include `.simd.js` and `.simd.wasm`.
-Similarly, to include threads, you must include `.thr.js` and `.thr.wasm`, and to include both, `.thrsimd.js`, `.thrsimd.wasm`.
+At a minimum, it is usually sufficient to include only the `.js`, `.wasm.js`, and `.wasm.wasm` files.
+To include threads, you must also include `.thr.js` and `.thr.wasm`.

 The file `libav.types.d.ts` is a TypeScript types definition file, and is only needed to compile TypeScript code with support for libav.js's types.
 It should